-Cause Consequence Potential impacts Increased mean temperatures Longer growing season Dwarf shrub may become less dominant as other more competitive plants become established. ■ Increased nutrient cycling and insect herbivory could cause grasses to become dominant over dwarf shrubs (Ukreate 2006; Wessel et al 2004).
+Cause Consequence Potential Impacts Increased mean temperatures Longer growing season Dwarf shrub may become less dominant as other more competitive plants become established.
+Increased nutrient cycling and insect herbivory could cause grasses to become dominant over dwarf shrubs (Ukreate 2006, Wessel et al 2004).
 Increased length of growing season, and activity period of key species, means a reduced window of opportunity to conduct winter management, such as controlled burning and cutting.
-Changes in soil biota (Haugwitz et al 2014).
-Hotter summers Increased evapotranspiration Potential for increased visitor numbers Increased risk of wildfire Drying of sites may cause a change in balance of species, particularly on wet heathland areas.
-Loss of habitat structural diversity and species changes, leading to risk of local-scale species extinction (Brys et al 2005).
-An increase in unmanaged access could lead to more erosion on access routes, irreversible damage to vegetation and increased risk of wildfires (Albertson et al 2010), and increased disturbance of ground nesting birds (e.g. Underhill-Day 2005).
-Climate change may have an impact on the amount of carbon stored or emitted from heathlands, as well as increasing fire risk (Alonso et al, 2012).
-Warmer winters Scarce heathland species such as Dartford warbler or invertebrates (Thomas et al 2015) could benefit from the warmer conditions.
-Grass species could become more dominant as a result of increased nutrient availability, leading to a shift from dry heath to acid grassland (Wessel et al 2004; Jones et al 2015).
-Bracken could have a competitive advantage over slower growing heather species, leading to changes in community composition (Chapman et al 2009, Aspden et al 2013).
-Changes in soil biota (Haugwitz et al 2014).
-Drier summers Drought ■ Altered community composition.
-Drying out and loss of wet heath (Carey 2013). ■ Increased susceptibility to wildfires, and risk of resulting peat/soil damage.
+Hotter summers Increased evapotranspiration Drying of sites may cause a change in balance of species, particularly on wet heathland areas.
+Increased risk of wildfire.
+Potential for increased visitor numbers An increase in unmanaged access could lead to more erosion on access routes, irreversible damage to vegetation and increased risk of wildfires (Albertson et al 2010), and increased disturbance of ground nesting birds (eg Underhill-Day 2005).
+Climate change may have an impact on the amount of carbon stored or emitted from heathlands, as well as increasing fire risk (Alonso et al 2012).
+Warmer winters Scarce heathland species such as Dartford warbler could benefit from the warmer conditions.
+Grass species could become more dominant as a result of increased nutrient availability, leading to a shift from dry heath to acid grassland (Wessel et al 2004).
+Bracken could have a competitive advantage over slower growing heather species, leading to changes in community composition (Chapman et al. 2009, Aspden et al. 2013).
+Drier summers Drought Altered community composition.
+Drying out and loss of wet heath (Carey 2013).
+Increased susceptibility to wildfires, and risk of resulting peat/ soil damage.
 Surface peat (especially bare peat) could dry out and be vulnerable to wind blow.
 Wet heathland species such as Erica tetralix, could be threatened because of its need for permanently moist conditions (Carey 2013).
 If lost it may be replaced with other Erica species.
-Wetter winters Increased surface runoff Loss of habitat, or water-logging of some areas not normally adjusted to these conditions.
-Increase nitrogen deposition ■ Increased vegetative growth (Britton et al 2001).
-Loss of nutrient poor specialist species in favour of more competitive generalists such as grasses (Wessel et al 2004). ■ The atmospheric deposition of Nitrogen increases the sensitivity of heather to drought, frost, and heather beetle outbreaks.
+Wetter winters Increased surface runoff Loss of habitat, or water logging of some areas not normally adjusted to these conditions.
+Increase nitrogen deposition Increased vegetative growth (Britton et al 2001).
+Loss of nutrient poor specialist species in favour of more competitive generalists such as grasses (Wessel et al 2004).
+The addition of Nitrogen increases the sensitivity of heather to drought, frost, and heather beetle outbreaks.
 Reduced opportunity for winter management, such as controlled burning and cutting.
 In combination Growth of grasses and the loss of more characteristic plant species will be detrimental for some typical animal species.
 Key species currently at the northern end of their range such as the smooth snake and sand lizard may benefit as the climate becomes milder (Dunford & Berry 2012).
-Loss of typical heathland landscapes.